Pros and cons of elimination diets

 Elimination diets can become overwhelming.
 You need a plan.
 Your plan should be strategically created to ensure that the most common food allergens are eliminated for your condition (there are different foods for different conditions).
 This will give you the highest likelihood of success.

-You also need to commit to following the plan for four to six weeks, if not longer.
+You also need to commit to following the plan for 30-90 days, if not longer.
 This can be difficult for some people, especially if you’re a social person.
 That’s where the plan comes in handy.